 - Use a pastry brush to apply the glaze.
 You can put the glaze in a shallow dish and dip the tops of the cookies, but it works really slick to “paint” the tops of the cookies with the brush.

-These cookies are pretty good without the lemon glaze, but with the glaze they’re incredible!
+These gluten free lemon cookies are pretty good without the lemon glaze, but with the glaze they’re incredible!
 Jim took some to work and they disappeared quickly.
 My co-workers also loved these cookies.

-If you’re looking for an easy to make cookie, that’s bursting with lemon flavor, give these Lemon Cookies with Lemon Glaze a try.
+If you’re looking for an easy to make cookie, that’s bursting with lemon flavor, give these gluten free lemon cookies a try.
 I bet they’ll add a little sunshine to your day.
 Enjoy!!

 - Peanut Butter Chocolate Chip Cookies